20 Feb 20

 The ABB FIA Formula E Championship returns to Mexico City for the fifth time in the series' history.
-We're talking plenty of sun, a smattering of sombreros and a healthy dose of wheel-to-wheel combat as 24 cars and drivers battle for the win in front of the legendary Foro Sol.
+We're talking plenty of sun, all the off-track entertainment headlined by Colombian band Piso 21 and a healthy dose of wheel-to-wheel combat as 24 cars and drivers battle for the win in front of the legendary Foro Sol.
 Mexico City, here we come.

-With a mix of long and fast straights and a technical stadium section, the Autodromo Hermanos Rodriguez circuit is a true spectacle on the race calendar.
+The track layout for the Mexico City E-Prix is completely new for 2020 and features a mix of long and fast straights and a technical section through the legendary Foro Sol stadium.
+Back at the Autodromo Hermanos Rodriguez circuit for the fifth time, Mexico City is a true spectacle on the Formula E race calendar.

 Pascal Wehrlein, Mahindra Racing (2019) - 1:01.112

-2019 - Lucas di Grassi, Audi Sport Abt Shaeffler
+2019 - Lucas di Grassi, Audi Sport Abt Schaeffler

-2018 - Daniel Abt, Audi Sport Abt Shaeffler
+2018 - Daniel Abt, Audi Sport Abt Schaeffler

 2017 - Lucas di Grassi, Audi Sport ABT